IODP Expedition 405: JTRACK

-MarE3 currently plans to implement IODP Expedition 405: JTRACK – Tracking Tsunamigenic Slip Across the Japan Trench, beginning on 12 September 2024.
+MarE3 currently plans to implement IODP Expedition 405: JTRACK – Tracking Tsunamigenic Slip Across the Japan Trench.

 IODP Expedition 405 will visit two sites (Figure 1) that comprise a transect across the trench from undisturbed sedimentary rocks on the Pacific Plate (JTCT-02A) to a site within the overriding plate that will access the fault zone in the region of large, shallow slip in

 the 2011 Tohoku-oki earthquake (JTCT-01A).
 Site JTCT-01A is located ~6 km landward of the trench, in the frontal prism, and is co-located with IODP Exp 343 site C0019 (Figure 1).
 Site JTCT-02A is located on the incoming plate, ~8 km seaward of the trench.
 LWD and coring operations at this site will provide critical information on the physical, chemical, and mechanical properties of input materials to the subduction

 zone, as well as on the amount of fluids entering into the subduction zone.